 The Department of Mathematics and Computer Science offers majors and minors in both areas.
 Information about computer science can be found in the computer science section of this catalog.
-College of Arts and Sciences

 The mathematics major offers students a strong and broad background in undergraduate mathematics, providing the foundation for further graduate studies in theoretical or applied fields of mathematics, for advanced study in fields where strong quantitative skills are needed, or for employment in mathematics-related fields in industry or in teaching.
 The mathematics minor offers students an opportunity to strengthen their mathematical backgrounds.